 That recording session produced You Changed My Life and That's The Way It Is, which was released as a single in February 1988, before Mel was fully able to promote it.
 Understandably, the lack of Mel's visual presence in the singles promotion appeared to increase the pressure on the girls from the media to reveal what was happening.
 Was there any press pressure on you guys to reveal details of Mel’s health battle?

 Yeah there was.
 You know, there always is.
 Just as there was with Kylie, everybody wanted to know everything about her.
-Matt and I very rarely ever gave interviews because we were too busy on other things and, the press...
-I would never have talked to them about Mel!
-We were happy to do the [‘That’s The Way It Is’] session because that’s what Mel wanted but really we shouldn’t have done it because she was not well enough.
-Matt and I were not stupid and we knew what was gonna happen and what the future was gonna hold for Mel so we went through with the recording session because we felt it was the least we could do for her.
+Matt and I very rarely ever gave interviews, because we were too busy on other things, and I would never have talked to the press about Mel anyway!
+We were happy to do the [That’s The Way It Is] session because that’s what Mel wanted but really we shouldn’t have done it because she was not well enough.
+Matt and I were not stupid and we knew what was gonna happen and what the future was gonna hold for Mel, so we went through with the recording session because we felt it was the least we could do for her.
 Look...
-I don’t wanna say too much here but, at that point, we all knew that the prognostication for Mel was bad and so, you know... that’s a scenario that I don’t wanna have to ever do again.
+I don’t wanna say too much here but at that point, we all knew that the prognostication for Mel was bad and so, you know... that’s a scenario that I don’t wanna have to ever do again.

 After what must have been a very difficult time, yourself and Matt Aitken worked with Kim once again, though this time as a solo artist.
 How did that 1994 session come about?

 I knew Peter Robinson, who was Kim’s A&R man with EMI, because he originally signed Rick Astley at RCA.
 Peter suggested us writing together again and Kim came back to us at Union Street.
 That's when we did Free Spirit.

 How was it to work with Kim again?